SkyAPM/R3/models/README.md

 3. The URIDrain algorithm doesn't involve pre-masking of the URI sequences to prevent false assumptions.
 4. The URIDrain algorithm takes preceding and subsequent URI tokens into account when deciding if a matched cluster should be updated.
-5. **TODO**: The URIDrain algorithm optionally use English Corpus to help identify likely non-parameter tokens.
+5. The URIDrain algorithm use [English Corpus](https://github.com/sloria/TextBlob) to help identify likely non-parameter tokens.
+6. The URIDrain algorithm support recognized versioned API(`v\d+`) detection to prevent versioned APIs parametrized.

 **Known Caveats**:
 The algorithm may provide false clustering in some edge cases (although it doesn't hurt at all in APM scenarios).